dhbw-stg-tinf17a/ICC-Pr-sentation/Backend/README.md

 available quote categories: `inspire`, `management`, `life`, `sports`, `funny`, `love`, `art`, `students` -> There is a ratelimit of 10 requests per hour
 The format of a quote-event is shown in /templates/
+---
+### Current weather at preferred location
+The format of a weather-object is shown in /templates/.
+We use the smartobject for now